kasalak/what-to-watch/README.md

 ## Description

 To use the movie library to find recommendations of movies based on similar users.
-All data files are in the same folder, so no need to do anything further once all files have been downloaded to computer.  s
+All data files are in the same folder, so no need to do anything further once all files have been downloaded to computer.
+Simply run movie_lib.py.